The immune system is the body’s defense against harmful agents. It provides immunity.

 The cellular-based immune system comprises immune cells like monocytes, macrophages, lymphocytes, basophils, neutrophils, and eosinophils.

-The immune organs help in either the formation of immune cells or help to trap the pathogens or to expose them to immune cells.
+The immune organs help in either the formation of immune cells or help to trap pathogens or to expose them to immune cells.

 These immune cells perform the actual function of defense either by producing antibodies or by eating the pathogens by phagocytosis.